Request an absentee ballot

 In Minnesota, all registered voters will automatically be mailed an application starting in late September, unless they have already cast their vote.

-You can also complete the application here .
-The deadline is Nov.
+The deadline was Nov.
 2. The U.S. Postal Service recommends voters request a ballot as soon as possible but not later than Oct.
 19.